 Today, I am living from a place of true vitality and health.
 I have learned how to care for myself in a way that allows me to live a full and satisfying life and my mission is to help you find this place of vitality for yourself.
 Each person is unique and your path will be different from mine, but the basic principles of achieving vitality remain the same.
 I believe strongly that we all deserve to live with this feeling.
 Life should not feel as though you are swimming against the tide.
 So let’s get started, shall we?
 I would love to help guide you on your health journey!

 Juliana is a licensed acupuncturist, herbalist and primary care physician.
-She has completed over 1200 treatments and seen a huge variety of conditions from mood disorders, autoimmune conditions and hormone imbalances to neck and back pain.
+She is currently pursuing her doctoral degree, specializing in integrative medicine, from Pacific College of Oriental Medicine.
+In her career to date, she has completed thousands of treatments and seen a huge variety of conditions from mood disorders, autoimmune conditions and hormone imbalances to neck and back pain.
 She completed two externships as a part of her 2,000-hour clinical training.
 She worked six months at the Walt Disney Family Cancer Center alleviating the side effects of her patients’ cancer treatments and three months at Being Alive, a service organization for those suffering with HIV/AIDS.
 As a volunteer for the Global Healthworks Foundation, she served on two medical aid missions to treat rural Guatemalans lacking access to medical care.
 Additionally, she spent two months in Nepal working as an acupuncturist in a rural hospital with Mindful Medicine Worldwide.
 She has completed a 10 day residential silent meditation retreat as taught by SN Goenka, and incorporates mindfulness practices into her personal and professional life.